Application and admission Economic Psychology - international procedure

 Within 4 to 6 weeks after your application package is complete, you will receive the decision of the Admission Committee by email.
 You will receive an email and a letter stating the outcome of your admission request and information about the rest of the admission procedure.

 - Admission directly to the Master's program

-- Your admission may be conditional upon your graduation from your current degree or meeting the English proficiency requirements.
-If so, this will be detailed in your letter of conditional acceptance.
+- Your admission may be conditional upon your graduation from your current degree and/or meeting the English proficiency requirements.
+If so, this will be detailed in your conditional admission letter.

-- These requirements must be met by September 1 2017 at the latest.
-If you are unable to do so for any reason, you must send an e-mail immediately to our Admissions Officer, Ms. Ruth Davis, via Admissions-TSB@tilburguniversity.edu for advice.
+- These requirements must be met by August 1, 2020 at the latest.
+If you are unable to do so for any reason, please send an e-mail to your International Admission Coordinator at firstname.lastname@example.org for preliminary advice.